UCSBCarpentry/ucsbcarpentry.github.io/index.md

 ---
 ![carpentry logo](fig/banner-carpentry.png)

-Carpentry Workshops are hands-on, type-along experiences.
-Over the course of a workshop, Learners will create graphics and analyses based on real-life (or analogous) datasets using widely-accepted tools.
+## Summer of R, 2022 Schedule

-## Summer of R, 2022
+The target audience are researchers with little to no computational experience, and are looking to learn tools that enable data-driven discovery.
+These workshops are synchronous and hands-on.
+Please check back for the date, time, and workshop page.
-One continuous workshop, Early July through mid-August
+- July 2022: The Unix Shell
-- Bash and Git
+- July 2022: Version Control with Git
-- Intro to analysis with the Tidyverse
+- July 2022: Introductory Data Analysis and Visualization in R (Part 1)
-- Visualization with ggplot2
+- August 2022: Introductory Data Analysis and Visualization in R (Part 2)
-- GeoSpatial
+- August 2022: Introduction to Geospatial Raster and Vector Data with R
-- Machine Learning algorithms
+- August 2022: Machine Learning for Tabular Data in R

-## Spring 2022 Carpentry Schedule
+## Spring 2022 Schedule
 - April 7, 8: [Intro to Geospatial Raster and Vector Data in R](https://ucsbcarpentry.github.io/2022-04-07-ucsb-r-geospatial/), online
 - April 11, 13: [Intro to Geospatial Raster and Vector Data in R](https://ucsbcarpentry.github.io/2022-04-11-ucsb-r-geospatial/), in-person
 - April 14: [Intro to OpenRefine](https://ucsbcarpentry.github.io/2022-04-14-ucsb-openrefine/), online